 Measure 5 and 50 resulted in the College being assigned a permanent tax rate of .5019 per \$1000 of assessed value and restricts future annual increases in assessed property values to a cap of no more than three percent.
 Prior to the two measures, the College received approximately 46 percent of its general fund revenue from local property taxes.
 Currently the College receives approximately 17 percent from local property taxes.
 State funding has replaced property taxes as the primary revenue source for the college.
-Increases in state funding are subject to larger shifts in the state budget and are further impacted by legislation affecting the tax model the state relies upon.
+The state approved a CCSF funding level of \$699 million for the 2021-23 biennium.
+Future increases in state funding are subject to larger shifts in the state budget and are further impacted by legislation affecting the tax model the state relies upon.
 The college monitors the condition of the state budget and balances the overall mix of revenue with tuition affordability concerns.
-The state has approved a CCSF funding level of \$714.2 million for the 2021-23 biennium which provided stabilizing state support amidst pandemic-related enrollment challenges.
-State revenues remain robust as the economy recovers and commerce reopens which bodes well for continued, stable levels of State support.
-However, the impact on enrollment through the remaining pandemic and beyond remains a challenge.
+Currently, requested increases in the CCSF are being weighed against growing concern over future recessions and the appropriate level of support as community colleges emerge from the covid-affected learning environment.